Sangeetha132004/PRODIGY_SD_04/README.md

 SODUKU SOLVER

-    This python script implements a sudoku sover using backtracking algorithm.
+    This python script implements a sudoku solver using backtracking algorithm.

     The solver reads an input representing an unsolved Sudoku puzzle and fills in the missing numbers, adhering to Sudoku rules.